jonsheppard/custom-climates/docs/implementation-plan.md

 - [x] Configure Decap CMS with collections for `Equipment` and `Pages`.
 - [x] Replace the static homepage content (hero, equipment cards) with content managed in Decap.
 - [x] Build the full, dynamic "Equipment" pages that pull content from the CMS.
-- [ ] Create a "Case Studies" collection and corresponding pages (optional, as per strategy).

 ---